How to turn up in a suit

 7. Tailoring is always worth it

-As a start the correct sleeve and hem length will hide a million other sins.
+As a start the correct sleeve and trouser length will hide a million other sins.
 And a good set of buttons can easily elevate an economical suit to look more expensive.
 Custom tailoring opens up so many options not available with retail, so if you’re looking for something as unique as yourself the options are limitless.

 8. Don’t Over-Accessorize

 If you enjoy accessorizing, try limit yourself to one iconic piece that compliments your suit, and have the remaining accessories more plain.
 Again, this rule does not apply to la Saper, then the extravagance of multiple accessories is the look you’re going for!
+But generally you’re trying to avoid the Christmas tree effect of too many colours, stick to three at max.

 Ninth, consider bespoke

 Having a suit made for you will ensure that it works for your taste and body.
 Bespoke suits can last a lifetime, and have additional fabric tucked away to make room for adjustments.
+A good tailor will also include a floating chest piece, which is super comfortable and won’t ever bubble.

 10. Lastly, Sustainable is the New Black

 Raid your father’s wardrobe, the thrift store, the dumpster!
 Recycling old suits will never go out of style; maintaining the clothes we already have is the most sustainable thing we can do for the planet.
+And since suits have been classic for a few hundred years, there’re plenty of options when it comes to old clothes for men.

 – If you want to know more about the world of Bespoke, these articles are for you –